Configure identity provider routing rules

 - User attributes specify an attribute name, a type of comparison, and a value to match.
 If you choose Regex for the type of comparison, you must enter a valid regular expression for the value.
 For example, enter (Human Resources|Engineering|Marketing) for the Department attribute in your Okta user schema.

 Select one or more IdPs to make available when all the conditions are met.
 Adding multiple IdPs allows users to choose one when they sign in.
 If you configure a condition in

 ANDUser matches, you should use a single IdP.

 - Click Create Rule, and then indicate whether you want to activate the rule immediately.

 Due to a change in the way that Safari reports device user agents, Okta can't differentiate between app requests that come from macOS devices and those that come from Safari on iPadOS devices.

 To prevent iPadOS devices from bypassing iOS policies, configure a Deny/Catch-All routing rule that applies to macOS and iPadOS devices.
-To prevent iPadOS device users from being affected by your macOS app routing rules, inform them that they must do one of the following options.
+To prevent your macOS app routing rules from evaluating iPadOS device users, inform these users that they must do one of the following options.

 - Option 2: Per-website basis.
 Open Safari, tap Aa on the left side of the search field, and then tap Request Mobile Website.